George Tooker: Personal life

 Tooker was in a relationship with the artist Paul Cadmus from 1944-1949 and was a part of the PaJaMa artists collective during that time.
 He is featured, often nude, in many of their images from that period.
-In the mid-1950's Tooker met his long time partner, painter William R. Christopher, and they lived together in New York City.
+In the mid-1950s Tooker met his long time partner, painter William R. Christopher, and they lived together in New York City.
 They moved into a house they had built in Hartland, Vermont in 1960.
 The couple were involved in the Civil Rights Movement and participated in one of the Selma to Montgomery marches in 1965.
 He taught at the Art Students League of New York from 1965 to 1968.
 He spent his winters in Málaga, Spain.
 A few years after Christopher's 1973 death, Tooker converted to Catholicism.
 His faith was very important to him, as he was very much involved with his local church.
 Tooker died at the age of 90 in his Hartland, Vermont, home due to kidney failure.